Introductory exercise to ASReview LAB

 Step 7: Extracting and inspecting the data

 Now that you found all or most relevant records, you can export your data using these instructions.
-If you choose to inspect your data in Excel, download the data in ‘Excel
+If you choose to inspect your data in Excel, download the data in Excel

-’ format.
-If you prefer to inspect your data in R, download the ‘CSV (UTF-8)
+format.
+If you prefer to inspect your data in R or Python, download the CSV (UTF-8)

-’ format and open it in R.
+format and open it in R or Python.

 You can find all the data that was originally imported to ASReview in the exported data file, in a new order and with two new columns added at the end.